AlbertGBarber/Coro-Pixel-Star-270/README.md

  *Put power supply in electronics box with Arduino on mini-breadboard.
  *Add wires in/out using water proof connectors, cable glands, and crimp connectors, etc.
  *Attach electronics box to star using standoffs to rise above pixels.
- *Ignore the tube coming from the top of the box in the pictures, it is for a light sensor
+ *Ignore the tube coming from the top of the box in the pictures, it is for a light sensor.

  Supplies (mostly):